|

 that it is not by chance that every great spiritual

-teacher from Jesus Christ downward
+teacher from Jesus Christ onward

 has insisted so strongly upon it.